Actifio/zfdr/README.md

 1. The user starts the creation of the VMs in the current phase
 1. The user validates the VMs are created
 1. The user changes the network settings inside the VM if needed.
-1. The user sets the network for the VMs in the current phase
+1. The user sets the network for the VMs mounted in the current phase
 1. The user validates the VMs are ready and the phase is complete

 ### Target Side next steps